-Do you, like most of us, believe that you should have an impossibly cool job despite being totally unqualified and completely undeserving beyond the idea that, “Hey, I’m me.
+Do you, like most of us, believe that you should have your dream job despite being totally unqualified and completely undeserving beyond the idea that, “Hey, I’m me.
 Why shouldn’t I get stuff.”?
 Great news, that opportunity has arrived.

-If you, like I, could tell the difference between, say, a pontoon boat with a couple treehouses nailed to it and a luxury yacht, but have no real way to differentiate between the subtleties of Luxury Yacht A and Luxury Yacht B… eh, it doesn’t matter.
+If you, like I, could tell the difference between, say, a pontoon boat with a couple treehouses nailed to it and luxury yacht, but have no real way to differentiate between the subtleties of Luxury Yacht A and Luxury Yacht B… eh, it doesn’t matter.
 The company Hush Hush might hire you anyway.
 They aren’t looking for a yacht sommelier, so to speak.
-Just somebody to live on these yachts for a week and make sure all the power outlets work and that the shower doesn’t suck.
+Just the right candidate to work as a yacht tester, to live on these yachts for a week and make sure all the plug sockets work and that the shower doesn’t suck.

+They don’t have high standards to be a luxury yacht tester.
 They’re asking you to be a Food Network host, not a New York Times food critic.
 And it sounds like an incredible gig.
-Here are the requirements:
+Here are the requirements on the job listing:

 - Be 21 or older.

 - Be ready to travel on short notice throughout the year.

 - Have writing skills for high-quality, detailed reviews.